Brief generation is in private beta. Join the waitlist for a free pilot brief. Join waitlist →

 • At the sentencing hearing

 Cite the departure rate to support § 3553(a)(6) parity.
-Cite the by-district comparison if your district is harsher than the national distribution.
+Show the court your district sentences above the national median for this cell — the disparity argument that rarely makes it into the written memorandum.

 BUY THIS WHEN